eclipse-openj9/openj9/test/docs/OpenJ9TestUserGuide.md

     testng logger (and not System.out.print statements).
 In this way, we can not only direct that output to console, but also to various other clients (WIP).
-At the end of a test run, the results are summarized to show which tests passed / failed / skipped.
-This gives you a quick view of the test names and numbers in each category (passed/failed/skipped).
+At the end of a test run, the results are summarized to show which tests are passed / failed / disabled / skipped.
+This gives you a quick view of the test names and numbers in each category (passed/failed/disabled/skipped).
 If you've piped the output to a file, or if you like scrolling up, you can search for and find the specific output of the tests that failed (exceptions or any other logging that the test produces).

+    - `SKIPPED` tests

+      If a test is skipped, it means that this test cannot be run on this platform due to jvm options, platform requirements and/or test capabilities.

+    - `DISABLED` tests

+      If a test is disabled, it means that this test is disabled using `<disabled>` tag in playlist.xml.

   * in html files